Bloc/workshop-curriculum/courses/javascript-primer/01-syntax/05-strings/body.md

 | `"I said, "` | `Hello World!` | `""`   |
 | :----------: | :------------: | :----: |
 | string       | fragment       | string |

-### Exercise

-Correct the strings' quotation marks so no errors are thrown.
-Do not alter the text; only change quotation marks where necessary.